SimCmngs/PasswordManager-Implementation/README.md

 - This allowed for full control of the client's laptop and `Android` smartphone, configuring settings for a more user-friendly experience.

-- Because TeamViewer lacked a built-in, voice calling feature, I used Zoom instead to communicate with the client.
+- Because TeamViewer lacked a built-in, voice calling feature, Zoom was used instead to communicate with the client.
 Providing timely responses to their requests and questions.

 `PowerShell` -script